BrandonMan123/MRG_Racecar_App/README.md

         del self.unregister_timers[topic]
 ```
 More info can be found here: https://github.com/RobotWebTools/rosbridge_suite/issues/138
+7. To actually use the app, you will have to launch the file you use for your robot
 # Messages published
 The app publishes [joy messages](https://wiki.ros.org/joy) and string messages and also recieves Int32 messages.
 The app has three publishers total, each having a different function.
  * Racecar publisher